EricCarv4lho/EricCarv4lho/README.md

 🤝 I'm open to collaborating on projects that have a high impact in peoples lives.

-👨🏽‍💻I study Systems Analysis and Development - Unifacs.
+👨🏽‍💻 I'm studying Systems Development Analyst - Unifacs